Panasonic ZS8 Review

 Panasonic has been making them for a while now and the rest of the digicam world has been flattering the company by imitating the formula.
 Certainly no cellphone can boast a 16x optical zoom.
 The line has been drawn again with the Panasonic ZS8.

 To its credit Panasonic hasn't tinkered with success.
 The body style of the Panasonic ZS8 (known as the TZ18 in some parts of the world) is very similar to the ZS5 of last year and not a lot different from the ZS1 of the year before.

 Panasonic has been creating both a deluxe and a simple version of their long zoom cameras, and the ZS8 is one of the simple ones.
 As such, it has no GPS, movie button, or stereo audio recording; for those things, look to the ZS10.

 I shot with the Panasonic ZS8 while I had the Nikon S9100 here, so the gallery shots for these models are almost identical.
-That inspired me to compare the images in the Shooter's Report below.
+That inspired me to compare the images in the Field Test below.

 Look and Feel.
 If you feel like you've seen the Panasonic ZS8 before, don't be surprised.
 Panasonic likes to stick with its camera body designs.
 Good thing, too, because they're mostly successful.

 The front panel of the Panasonic ZS8 has a nicely sculpted finger grip with a tasteful chrome accent on one side and the big lens on the other, with the autofocus assist/self-timer lamp in the top corner.
 Between the lens and the grip sits the Panasonic ZS8's flash, an awkward place to put it since it's easy to block with your grip, but where else could it go?

 The right side of the Panasonic ZS8 has a large door that covers the small AV/USB port.
 Panasonic must have had other things in mind (like HDMI?) at one point.
 The AV/USB port looks very lonely in there like one person hunched over the bar in some dive late one night.